 One form of depression therapy that has proven incredibly useful in the treatment of depression and other mental disorders is Transcranial Magnetic Stimulation, otherwise known as TMS therapy.
 This non-invasive procedure works by directing recurring magnetic pulses to stimulate nerve cells in specific areas of the brain that regulate your mood control.

 Studies have shown that depressed patients experience reduced communication between the brain’s nerve cells.
 Transcranial Magnetic Stimulation painlessly stimulates the brain in order to promote communication between nerve cells which helps restore regular brain activity.
-TMS allows patients the option to receive drug free treatment for their depression and experience healthy brain functioning in just a few weeks!
+TMS allows patients the option to receive medication free treatment for their depression and experience healthy brain functioning in just a few weeks!

 If you are looking for depression treatment in Tampa, you may want to start by learning exactly what depression is first; “Is Depression a disease, illness or disorder?”